SatyamK2006/taskflow/README.md

 git branch -D gh-pages

-###Then enable GitHub Pages:
+Then go to your GitHub Repository → Settings → Pages Under Build and Deployment, select:

-Go to your repo → Settings → Pages
+Source: Deploy from a branch

-Choose Deploy from a branch
+Branch: gh-pages

-Select Branch: gh-pages and Folder: / (root)
+Folder: / (root)

-Click Save
+Click Save ✅

-###After a few minutes, your app will be live at:
+After a few minutes, your app will be live at:
 👉 https://satyamk2006.github.io/taskflow/

 🔮 Future Enhancements